elunna/nerfhack-changelog/README.md

     * Level 26: +d3 to-hit, and so on.
 * Weapon enchantments give variable to-hit bonus instead of flat bonus.
 * The enchantment based to-hit bonus for projectiles capped at +7.
-* All short swords get +1 to-hit (Dyna)
+* All short swords get +1 to-hit (Dynahack)
 * You get a +4 to-hit bonus for attacking with a scimitar on a steed.
 * **Polearms** get a +4 to-hit bonus vs horses and centaurs.
-* fencing gloves provide +2 to-hit when you are attacking with a free off-hand (dnh)
+* fencing gloves provide +2 to-hit when you are attacking with a free off-hand (dNetHack)
-* gauntlets of dexterity grant +1 to-hit whilst using bows (Evil)
+* gauntlets of dexterity grant +1 to-hit whilst using bows (EvilHack)
-* gauntlets of fumbling grant -9 to-hit penalty whilst using bows (Evil)
+* gauntlets of fumbling grant -9 to-hit penalty whilst using bows (EvilHack)
-* combat boots provide 1AC and +1 to-hit (dnh)
+* combat boots provide 1AC and +1 to-hit (dNetHack)
-* You have an increaseed wand to-hit chance for high-dex characters  (Splice)
+* You have an increased wand to-hit chance for high-dex characters  (SpliceHack)

 ## MISC CHANGES

 * These don't really fit into any category, or are just silly.
-* 8d93bedd9 Halu reverse geno troll msg (UnNetHack).
+* 8d93bedd9 Halu reverse genocide troll msg (UnNetHack).
 * 899833966 Funny troll #chat messages (SpliceHack).
-* Characters who don't like baths may resist fountain's urging (xnh).
+* Characters who don't like baths may resist fountain's urging (xNetHack).
 * New hallucinatory monsters from Secret of Mana and Magic of Scheherazade.
-* The fat lady sings if you win whilst hallucinating (xnh).
+* The fat lady sings if you win whilst hallucinating (xNetHack).

 ## CREDITS

 NerfHack draws inspiration and ideas from many variants of NetHack:
 * AceHack
-* DynaHack
+* Dynahack
 * EvilHack
 * FIQHack
-* FourkHack
+* Fourk
 * GnollHack
 * GruntHack
 * K-Mod
 * NetHack Fourk
 * SLASH'EM
 * SlashTHEM
-* slashem-up
+* SLASH'EM-up
-* SLASHEM9
+* SLASH'EM9
 * SpliceHack
-* SporkHack
+* Sporkhack
 * UnNetHack
 * xNetHack